Signal-Fire/CyberSmart-Logger-API/README.md

 ### Handlers
 #### Find
 ##### FindAll()
-This method searches the database for all Locations.
+This method searches the database for all logs.
 If none found or an error, it rejects the request.
 It takes no parameters.
-If the request succeeds, all Locations in the database will be returned.
+If the request succeeds, all logs in the database will be returned.

 ##### FindById(id)
-This method searches the database for any Locations matching the ID of the id parameter.
+This method searches the database for any logs matching the ID of the id parameter.
+If no logs are found or an error occurs, the request is rejected.
+If the request succeeds, the log matching that ID will be returned.

+##### FindByCreatedUser(user)
+This method searches the database for any logs matching the username of the user parameter.
-If no Locations are found or an error occurs, the request is rejected.
+If no logs are found or an error occurs, the request is rejected.
-If the request succeeds, the Location matching that ID will be returned.
+If the request succeeds, the log matching that ID will be returned.

 #### Add
 ##### CreateLog(Log)
-This method adds a Log to the database, given a Log object.
-The Log object is then parsed into a newLocation object.
+This method adds a log to the database, given a log object.
+The Log object is then parsed into a new log object.
 If it fails to add a Log to the database, the request is rejected and the method fails.
 If the request succeeds, it will return the created Log.